Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

 “And take you (people) the Maqaam (place) of Ibraaheem (Abraham) [or the stone on which Ibraaheem (Abraham) stood while he was building the Ka’bah] as a place of prayer (for some of your prayers, e.g. two Rak’at after the Tawaaf of the Ka’bah at Makkah)” (Surah Baqarah:125)

-The pilgrim should then offer two rakaat of prayer behind Maqaam e Ibrahim.
-If that is proving difficult, the pilgrim can offer the prayers in any spot of the mosque.
-During the first rakah, Surah Al-Kafirun (109) is recited and for the second rakah, Surah Al-Ikhlaas (112) is recited.
-Upon offering the prayer, the individual should head back to the Black Stone and touch it if possible.
+The pilgrim should the then offer two rakaat of prayer behind Maqaam e Ibrahim.
+If that proves difficult, the pilgrim can offer prayers in any spot of the mosque.
+During the first rak’ah, Surah Al-Kafirun (109) is recited, and for the second rak’ah, Surah Al-Ikhlaas (112) is recited.
+Upon offering the prayer, the individual should return to the Black Stone and touch it, if possible.

-The pilgrim should then head for the place of Saa’i (Masaa) and when he/she nears the hill of Safa, the following should be recited:
+The pilgrim should then head for the place of Saa’i (Masaa), and when nearing the hill of Safa, the following should be recited:

 “Verily, As-Safa and Al-Marwah (two mountains in Mecca) are of the Symbols of Allah” (Surah Baqarah:158)